 John first sensed a call to ministry as a teenager at the Congregational Church of Needham, MA.
 From there, he attended Davidson College, where he worked as a firefighter.
 He traveled to the U.S./Mexico Border to work for a humanitarian aid organization, and ultimately attended Union Theological Seminary.

 Ministry for John is all about relationships.
 It is about connecting with people, and helping people connect with God.

-John Allen has been the Pastor of First Congregational Church since October of 2015.
+John Allen has been the Pastor of First Congregational Church of Milton since October of 2015.
 Before coming to Milton, he served as a Pastoral Resident at Village Church in Wellesley, MA.
-The Pastoral Residency is a full time two-year ministry which seeks to build on Seminary education in order to equip leaders for a lifetime of ministry.
+The Pastoral Residency is a full-time, two-year ministry that seeks to build on Seminary education in order to equip leaders for a lifetime of ministry.

-He is a graduate of Davidson College and received his Master of Divinity in New Testament from Union Theological Seminary in 2013.
-At Union, John received the Hudnut Preaching Prize, the Muilenburg Prize in Biblical Studies and the Travelling Fellowship.
+He is a graduate of Davidson College, and received his Master of Divinity in New Testament from Union Theological Seminary in 2013.
+At Union, John received the Hudnut Preaching Prize, the Muilenburg Prize in Biblical Studies and the Traveling Fellowship.

 At Union, John served as a Chapel Minister in James Memorial Chapel–planning and leading daily worship for the seminary community–and also worked as the first program coordinator for the Theology and Economics Lecture Series, which invited preeminent economists to dialogue with the Union community in hopes that their work may be served and informed by the instincts and sensitivities of people of faith.

 He completed field education at the First Congregational Church of Stamford, CT, and a Chaplaincy Internship at St. Lukes Roosevelt Hospital in New York City.
 Before coming to seminary, he worked as a firefighter and EMT in North Carolina.

 John lives in our parsonage with his wife, Molli, and their two daughters, Cora and Lydia.